 - ifAlias.
 This writeable object is used to provision the MU Identifier or MI Identifier.
 As an example, the Service Provider might use "SC-DPoE-System-DPoE-ONU1-Port1" as a UNI Identifier to signify Port 1 on 'DPoE ONU1' on the 'Santa Clara DPoE System'.
 TLV-11 should be used to set ifAlias. - ifType.
 This read-only object stores the MEF UNI Physical Medium and Mac Layer. - ifSpeed.
 This read-only object stores the Speed of the MEF UNI. - ifMtu.
-This read-only object stores the Maximum Transmission Unit (MTU) size of the MEF UNI, which must not exceed 1600 bytes for 1G -EPON and 2000 bytes for 10G-EPON, as specified in [DPoE-SP-MULPIv1.0].
+This read-only object stores the Maximum Transmission Unit (MTU) size of the MEF UNI.
+The size of the MTU for EPON is specified in [DPoE-SP-MULPIv1.0].

-The DPoE System, on behalf of the virtual CM, MUST support the dot3StatsDuplexStatus MIB object in the dot3StatsTable of the EtherLike-MIB.
-This object stores the Mode of the MEF UNI.
+The DPoE System, on behalf of the virtual CM, MUST support the dot3StatsDuplexStatus MIB object in the dot3StatsTable of the EtherLike-MIB.\This object stores the Mode of the MEF UNI.